 Hello!
 When you hear SHAKTI is India’s First indigenous processor.
 A lot of questions might pop out in your head.
 What is SHAKTI Processor?
 Why is it special?
 How good is SHAKTI?
-Can it compete with INTEL, Arm or even snapdragon, AMD or raspberry pi’s for that matter?
+Can it compete with INTEL, Arm, snapdragon, AMD or even raspberry pi’s for that matter?
 Most of these questions are answered in this article.

 SHAKTI is a processor development program, aimed at developing a class of processors.
 Currently, the embedded and Desktop class of processor is developed.
 A Out of Order is on the way.
 Check out the source code.

 SHAKTI Processor uses RISC-V [Reduced Instruction Set Computing-V(Five)] instruction sets.
 In a way Intel processors use Intel’s X86 architecture ISA and ARM uses ARM architecture ISA.